Python List Delete Last Element

 print("Error: Cannot pop from an empty list.")

-Furthermore, writing clear and well-documented code is essential.
-Choose the method that best suits your needs and makes the code's purpose as explicit as possible.
+On top of that, writing clear and well-documented code is essential.
+Choose the method that best suits your needs and makes the code's purpose as explicit as possible Worth knowing..

 Advanced Scenarios and Considerations

 While we've focused on deleting the last element, understanding these techniques provides a foundation for more complex list manipulations.
 You can adapt these methods to delete elements at other positions or to perform more sophisticated operations on lists.
-For example, you can use a loop with pop() to remove multiple elements from the end or create custom functions to handle more specialized list modifications.
+To give you an idea, you can use a loop with pop() to remove multiple elements from the end or create custom functions to handle more specialized list modifications.

 Frequently Asked Questions (FAQ)